The typical credit load is 16 for the fall and spring terms and 32 for the full academic year.

 Assessment method(s) for classes may be indicated in the study abroad catalog, or on the course syllabus.
 Methods vary between essay, examination, project work, or a combination.

 |U.K. University Credit Point Units||U.S. University Semester Hours of Credit|

-Please browse Goldsmiths Course Catalog for full details and course offerings.
+Please view the Goldsmiths Course Catalog for course offerings and descriptions.

 When selecting courses, it is important to pay attention to course levels and pre-requisites.
 UK undergraduate degrees are 3-year programs in which students do not typically take modules (courses) outside of their major.
 The module catalog categorizes modules into levels based on the year the module is taught in the degree.
 There is a general progression from Year 1 to Year 3, although it is not equivalent to the more strict delineation of 100, 200, 300, 400 level courses, as is common in the United States.

 You can choose modules from all three years if you meet the pre-requisite(s) listed in the module description; however, you should be aware that Goldsmiths degree students in Year 2 and Year 3 of their degree have taken a significant number of modules in that department.